-Perhaps the more important point is that questions surrounding the institutional basis of service provision are patently susceptible to reform, as the case of Saturia shows, and hence are the proper object of policy.
+Perhaps the more important point is that history and geography are given, but questions surrounding the institutional basis of service provision are patently susceptible to reform, as the case of Saturia shows, and hence are the proper object of policy.
 And so when confronting the failures of health care in Bangladesh, we do well to ask ourselves not how conservative are her Muslims, but rather what are the institutional foundations of success in Saturia, and how can they be replicated not only in Rajnagar but throughout the country.
+This is because a number of the behavioral traits we think of as "cultural", and hence exogenous to policy analysis, are in fact sustained by particular institutions, and can thus be transformed by institutional reform.